-The world is changing at an accelerated pace, in unpredictable ways, thanks to climate disruption, outbreaks, and other intertwined destabilizing forces.
+The world is changing at an accelerated pace, in unpredictable ways, thanks to climate disruption, natural disasters, migration, conflict, outbreaks, and other intertwined destabilizing forces.
 Sensitives, such as highly sensitive people (HSPs) and introverts, can help and we don’t have to burn out.
 I’ll explain.

 Bear with me because I also have good news.

 As I’ve been studying what is happening at this time in history, and likely to happen in the short-term and long-term, one of the key things that wise people are suggesting, and I agree, is to know how to calm your nervous system so you can adapt and help others, in whatever scenarios we find ourselves in.

 I know we can do that and it’s a good place to focus first.
 I’ll talk about how, and what about for highly sensitive people and introverts?